 In The Art and Culture of Cuba, students will study significant monuments, museum collections, and other cultural sites in the city of Havana and in Central Cuba.
-Participants will be able to individualize their learning experiences by focusing on one or multiple options, photo/moving image/sound/visual diary with drawing and collage, which will culminate in related but different final projects.
+Participants will be able to individualize their learning experiences by creating a photo/moving-image/sound/visual diary with drawing and collage, which will culminate in related but different final projects.

 As the course progresses, students will immerse themselves in the city of Havana and environs; they will visit neighborhoods of cultural and historic import, view renowned examples of architecture, study works of art that are housed in its collections, and attend music and dance performances.
 Several excursions are planned from Havana, including the historic city of Santa Clara in the province of Villa Clara (home of Finca La Coincidencia, Ediciones Vigia and the Che Memorial, Santa: the mausoleum which houses the remains of Che Guevara).